Public-Health-Bioinformatics/versioned_data/doc/caching.md

 ![message when selected dataset file no longer exists on the server](bad_history_item.png)

-In the example to the right, clicking on the view (eye) icon for "155:16s_rdp.fasta" triggered this message.
+In the example above, clicking on the view (eye) icon for "155:16s_rdp.fasta" triggered this message.
 To remedy the situation, the user simply reruns the "154: Versioned Data Retrieval" step below to regenerate the dataset(s).